Tulsi Gabbard 2020 presidential campaign: Polling

 Gabbard consistently polled in single digits in national polls.
 Gabbard polled at 1% in several major polls.
 In a poll conducted between July 9 and 18 of registered Democrats in New Hampshire, Gabbard and former Representative Beto O'Rourke were tied in sixth place at 2%.
 On August 19, 2019, Gabbard garnered 4.8% of the Iowa State Fair Straw Poll, placing 7th in a field of 24.
 On August 23, 2019, Gabbard's campaign stated that she had received 2% or more in 26 national and statewide polls, but only two of the polls were certified by the DNC.
 Gabbard received 4% in the early primary states subset of two non-qualifying Morning Consult national polls from August 25 and September 1.
 On September 4 she received 1% in the same states in qualifying polls sponsored by CBS News.

 Between the debates of July 31 and September 12, Gabbard's polling average in New Hampshire was 1% in one debate-qualifying poll and 4.6% in five non-qualifying polls.
-By November 27, Gabbard held the fifth position in New Hampshire with 5% in the RealClearPolitics polling average.
+By November 27, Gabbard held the fifth position in New Hampshire.

 In early February 2020, Gabbard received 1.8% in the national polling average and 4.7% in the New Hampshire polling average.
 A national poll in March 2020 gave her 5%.